netxms/netxms-doc/admin/appendix.rst

        parameter is not set.
      -
    * - ExternalList
      - Add list handled by external command.
-To add multiple parameters, you should use multiple``ExternalList`` entries.
+To add multiple lists, you should use multiple``ExternalList`` entries.
      - No defaults
    * - ExternalMasterAgent